-Engineers from University of Houston has developed a new device that can both capture and store solar energy.
-This device promises application in a wide range of areas including power generation, desalination and distillation.
+Engineers from the University of Houston have developed a new device that can both capture and store solar energy.
+This device promises application in a wide range of areas where solar energy can be used, including power generation, desalination, and distillation.

 In contrast to solar panels and solar cells, which depend on photovoltaic technology for the direct generation of electricity, the hybrid device captures heat energy from the sun and stores it as thermal energy.
 Though photovoltaic solar modules have become progressively economical, they can only provide power when the sun is shining.
 During cloudy days photovoltaic technology can produce less to zero electricity.

-According to the paper published in Joule, describes the work, it combines molecular energy storage and latent heat storage to produce an integrated harvesting and storage device for potential 24/7 operation.
-The researchers report a storing efficiency of 73% at small-scale operation and as high as 90% at large-scale operation.
+According to the paper published in Joule, it describes the work, combines molecular energy storage and latent heat storage to produce an integrated harvesting and storage device for potential 24/7 operation.
+The researchers report a storing efficiency of 73% at small-scale operations and as high as 90% at large-scale operations.

 In the research conducted by the engineers, up to 80% of harvested energy was recovered at night time, and the researchers said daytime recovery percentage was even higher.